-There are multiple ways to fix, but unfortunately, due to limitations users have and lack of hardware, we can’t do much.
+There are multiple ways to fix it, but unfortunately, we can’t do much due to the limitations users have and lack of hardware.
 But, there is one fast solution we can apply, and it does not require that much technical knowledge.
 You’ll need:

 - A PC (Windows, macOS, or Linux)

 - A video converting software (VLC Media Player) | A open source and free video player.

 If you feel comfortable watching and fixing it, then here is the video showing the whole process mentioned below.